 Learn How to Paint Cheesecake Easter Eggs for dessert this year.
-Each creamy, egg shaped, cheesecake can be painted with your favorite colors.
+Each creamy, egg-shaped, cheesecake can be painted with your favorite colors.
 These Easter Egg Cheesecakes will really brighten up your Easter dinner.

 For years I have been painting candy molds with brightly colored white chocolate and wondered if the same artistic technique could work with colorful cheesecake filling.

+It does!
 And painting cheesecakes is just as much fun.

 Painting into candy molds using candy melts works great and I figured being I had success making colorful Conversation Heart Cheesecakes, Rainbow Cheesecake Hearts, and Cheesecake Leaves and Pumpkins. that using the same painting technique with cheesecake filling could work as well.